 - Complete new home address

-- Home address at the time of the clinic visit
+- Home address at the time of the mobile examination center visit

-For more information related to you/your child's participation in the CHMS, please contact our Respondent Relations team:
+For more information related to you/your child's participation in the Canadian Health Measures Survey, please contact our respondent relations team:

 - toll-free number: 1-888-253-1087